ms0ur/MAKShield/README.md

 ### Installation

 #### Firefox
-1. Download the extension from [Firefox Add-ons](https://addons.mozilla.org/firefox/addon/mak-shield/) (pending review)
+1. Download the extension from SOON
 2. Or install manually:
    - Download the source code
    - Go to `about:debugging#/runtime/this-firefox`